 Carefully plan your itinerary to include impairment-friendly restaurants and sites.
 Like hotels, many dining establishments and tourist sites around the world are not accessible to those that are mobility impaired.
-Some sites are located far from parking, are surrounded by long entrance lines and may not have ample seating for when you need a rest.
+Some sites are located far from parking, are surrounded by long entrance lines, and may not have ample seating when you need a rest.

-Due to these issues, a power wheelchair or mobility scooter is your best option for increasing your mobility on vacation and making sure you experience your destination as fully as possible.
-Lightweight and affordable models are easy to travel with, store and provide you comfort all day long.
-A durable model can easily withstand the rigors of travel and daily use and speeds of 4 mph mean you won't spend extra time getting to your destination.
+Perhaps the best solution overcoming the difficulties of traveling with a mobility impairment is to invest in a power wheelchair or mobility scooter.
+There are a variety of lightweight and affordable models that are easy to store and transport and will provide you with a comfortable ride throughout an entire day of sightseeing.
+A durable model can easily withstand the rigors of travel and daily use and speeds of 4 mph mean you won't waste time getting to your destination.

 There is simply no better solution to traveling with a mobility impairment than using a power wheelchair or mobility scooter.
 However, in order to facilitate taking your mobility aid along with you, you'll need a vehicle wheelchair lift or carrier.
 AmeriGlide has you covered - click here to see our full selection of vehicle wheelchair lifts and trailers for mobility devices!